Strategy: Incorporate constructive alignment

 Jopp & Cohen.
 (2020) Choose your own assessment – assessment choice for students in online higher education.
 Teaching in Higher Education, pages 1-18.
 DOI: 10.1080/13562517.2020.1742680

-Following principles of Universal Design for Learning (UDL) – see the Taylor Institute UDL Guide - increases equity by providing options for a wider range of learners.
+Following principles of Universal Design for Learning (UDL) – see the Taylor Institute UDL Guide or Incorporating Universal Design for Learning in Disciplinary Contexts – increases equity by providing options for a wider range of learners.
 Providing some options that are less dependent on students owning top notch technology helps level the playing field.

-If you need help setting up this kind of system in a D2L gradebook, see the eLearn site or connect with a Learning Production Technology coach.
+If you need help setting up this kind of system in a D2L gradebook, see the eLearn site.

 Let’s face it - assessment is time consuming.
 But research shows that providing timely, specific, actionable feedback is one of the most impactful things teachers can do to support student learning.
 Recording feedback while you are grading can save time and improve clarity while supporting learning.

-- Check out the extensive range of possibilities on the Taylor Institute’s resources and the University of Reading’s A-Z of Assessment Methods.
+- Check out the extensive range of possibilities for Alternative Online Assessments.
 From annotated bibliographies to e-portfolios, there are ideas for every kind of course.

-- If you are looking for examples of virtual labs for your online assessment, see the extensive resources from LabXchange.
+- If you are looking for examples of virtual labs and online simulations for your online assessment, see the extensive resources from LabXchange.

 Adapt the following tips to effectively implement an open book exam in your course.
 Try to have a TA or another instructor look through the exam to anticipate any student confusion or questions so that you can revise instructions or add a Frequently Asked Questions section.

-- Consider at least a 24-hour time frame from releasing exam questions to closing the submission dropbox.
+- Consider a 24-hour time frame for students to access the exam.

 - Include word ranges or word limits for each type of response for clarity of expectations and to ensure a reasonable grading process.